Developing revolutionary mitochondrial-targeted therapeutics

 About us

 Based in Oxford and Exeter, UK, MitoRx is developing a pipeline of pre-clinical programs to progress to the clinic.
-Built around the pioneer of mitochondrial-targeted sulfide donor technology, Prof Matt Whiteman PhD, the team is specialized in rare diseases acceleration and IP strategy.
+Built around the pioneer of mitochondrial-targeted sulfide donor technology, Prof Matt Whiteman PhD, the team is highly skilled in small molecule drug discovery and development as well as IP strategy.

-MitoRx Therapeutics' MTRX technology is based on over a decade’s work, and over twenty publications demonstrating pharmacological utility in multiple in vivo models.
+MitoRx Therapeutics' mtH2SD technology is based on over a decade’s work, and over twenty publications demonstrating pharmacological utility of mitochondrial-targeted sulfide donors in multiple in vivo models.

-Multiple peer-reviewed publications since 2014 have proven beyond a doubt that trans-sulfuration dysfunction is a feature of several progressive rare diseases and broader indications as part of a shared pathophysiology preventing escape from mitochondrial dysfunction.
+Multiple peer-reviewed publications since 2014 have proven beyond a doubt that trans-sulfuration dysfunction is a feature of several progressive metabolic diseases, myopathies, lung inflammatory disease and rare indications as part of a shared pathophysiology preventing escape from mitochondrial dysfunction.

-MitoRx Therapeutics MTRX approach reverses such mitochondrial dysfunction, enabling us to overcome mitochondrial-driven disease states which lead to muscle weakness, muscle wasting, cognitive deficit and neurodegeneration.
+MitoRx Therapeutics mtH2SD approach reverses such mitochondrial dysfunction, enabling us to overcome mitochondrial-driven disease states which lead to muscle weakness, muscle wasting, cognitive deficit and neurodegeneration.

 - Professor Matt Whiteman PhD, CSO